codetriage-readme-bot/Master-of-Destiny/README.md

 similar areas, as well as completing the jobs they're talented at faster.

-In *The Game of Life* your entire environment is interacive.
+In *Skyspace* your entire environment is interacive.
 You can cut down trees, gather plants, delve into mountains, re-channel rivers, dig holes, harness the flow of magma from underground and build any number of things.
 Plants have different medicinal properties